 I confess: I’ve been a bit bah humbug about Christmas cards in the past.
-I looked at the box of cheap cards that I was scribbling a standard greeting in with a cheap biro and decided that I just wasn’t going to bother with the whole thing.
-I waited for one of Santa’s elves to be dispatched to teach me the error of my ways and have a chat with me about my lack of festive spirit but the little chap clearly had more important things to do (perhaps he was early participant in the Elf on the Shelf programme).
+I looked miserably at the box of cheap cards that I was scribbling a standard greeting in with a cheap biro.
+And then decided that I just wasn’t going to bother with the whole thing.
+Would one of Santa’s elves be dispatched to teach me the error of my ways?
+I thought he might have a chat with me about my lack of festive spirit.
+Clearly, the little chap clearly had more important things to do.
+Perhaps he was an early participant in the Elf on the Shelf programme?
 The Ghost of Christmas Future didn’t show up either so I figured I was definitely off the hook.

-This cracked the hard boiled layer around my humbug striped heart.
+This cracked the hard-boiled layer around my humbug striped heart.
 I knew the value of receiving a handwritten card in the post.
-I appreciated the way a Christmas card acted as a kind of Trojan horse allowing something extra to be added to the standard message.
-I knew that this year would be different.
+Furthermore.
+Christmas card cards act as a kind of Trojan horse.
+They allow you to add something extra to the standard message.
+And that was when I knew that this year would be different.

-This year I wrote a small number of cards and found the process to be filled with joy.
-It took much less time than I had anticipated and it was so nice to take time to think about each recipient and how 2016 had been for us.
+Writing a small number of cards has filled me with joy this year.
+It took much less time than I had anticipated.
+It was so nice to take time to think about each recipient and how 2016 had been for us.
 I enjoyed it so much that I’m giving serious thought to getting my own cards printed next year so I can indulge in the joy of sending.

 What’s your take?
 Design your own?
 Take the e-option?
 Or Ebeneezer all the way?